fmendozaro/junit-tests/README.md

 1. Create a `BlogAppTest.java` file inside of `src/test/java` and remember to write the test before the actual code.
 We will simulate the `C(reate) R(ead)` from the `CRUD` functionality in our blog application so your should be able to test and create the following:

-- A Java class named `Post` with a constructor that includes all 3 private fields and each property it's defined as a private and each has their respective getter method.
+- A Java class named `Post` with a constructor that includes all 3 private fields and each one has their respective getter method.
 - A Java class named `BlogApp` that has the following:
     - An `ArrayList` of Post instances called `posts`.
-    - A `savePost()` method that takes a Post as an argument and adds it to an ArrayList, it returns the saved Post.
+    - A `savePost()` method that takes a `Post` as an argument and adds it to an ArrayList, it returns the saved Post.
     - A `findAllPosts()` method takes no arguments and returns the ArrayList of `Post` elements.
-    - A `findPost` method that takes in an id as an argument and returns the specific `Post` with the desired index from the ArrayList.
+    - A `findPost` method that takes in an id as an argument and returns the specific `Post` corresponding to the index from the ArrayList.
 - At the end of the exercise you will ended up with a `BlogApp.java` class, a `BlogAppTest.java` class and a `Post.java` class.

 #### Bonus